Tam1SH/amethystate/README.md

 ## Why?

-GUI apps in Rust almost always end up in the same place: one `Arc<Mutex<AppState>>`, one lock on everything, and a struct that grows until you're afraid to open it.
-I haven't seen a single approach that solves this without either losing type safety or requiring every feature to know about the entire application upfront.
+GUI apps in Rust almost always end up in the same place.
+It usually starts reasonably — a config struct, serde on top, load on startup, save on exit.
+Then the project grows.
+Persistent and ephemeral state start bleeding into each other.
+Business logic finds its way into serialization.
+Reactivity gets added as an afterthought — a file watcher, a channel, a full reload on any change.
+Versioning, if it appears at all, is a fragile enum that guesses at the data's shape rather than tracking it explicitly.

+In other ecosystems this is a solved problem.
+SwiftUI's @AppStorage, Android's DataStore, and Qt's Settings provide persistent, reactive state with minimal boilerplate.
+In Rust, there's no established equivalent for native GUI apps.

 `rpstate` is my attempt at something different.
 Each feature declares its own slice of state independently.
 References between slices are explicit and verified by the compiler—mistype a field name or get the type wrong and it's a compile